-- On October 12, 2009, Department of Telecommunications ('DOT') raised a demand on Sify Technologies for INR 14 million after correcting the arithmetical error in the Assessment letter issued by the DoT. - On February 26, 2010 DOT raised a demand on Sify Communications (erstwhile subsidiary merged with Sify Technologies Limited) for INR 26 million.
+- On October 12, 2009 (as later clarified by the DoT), the Department of Telecommunications ('DOT') raised a demand on the Company for INR 14 million after correcting the arithmetical error in the Assessment letter. - On February 26, 2010 DOT raised a demand on Sify Communications (erstwhile subsidiary merged with this Company) for INR 26 million.